shakes76/PatternFlow/recognition/44802020_facebook_gcn/README.md

 ### Performance and Analysis

-The model reaches around 72.01% Validated Accuracy with 200 epochs, plateauing at this value at around 30 epochs.
+The model reaches around 72% Validated Accuracy with 200 epochs, plateauing at this value at around 30 epochs.

 ![Learning_200](./resources/Learning_(200).png)

-The data plateau is likely due to
+The data plateau is likely due to the model over-fitting.
+I tried to remedy this by using Dropout layers, as these would randomly eliminate some weights responsible for the over-fitting.
+THis did help initially as the model was plateauing at around 53%, but the model still plateaus at 72%

 As can be seen from the following TSNE plots (one of the training data one of the testing data), while there are pockets that are clearly segmented,